rauni-iitr/RAG-Langchain-ChromaDB-OpenSourceLLM-Streamlit/readme.md

 ![image info](./assets/snap1.png)

+__Note:__ The output can be streamed on terminal as well using calbacks.
 ### <u>LCEL - LangChain Expression Language</u>:
 Langchain's LCEL composes chain of components in linux pip system like:<br>
 `chain = retriever | prompt | llm | Outputparser` <br>